-- Deliberate personal or political gain (for the Councillor or others) at public expense by exploiting position as a Councillor. - Repeated failures to comply with the Code. - Misusing powers or using public funds for political gain. - Actions brought the council into disrepute. - Dishonesty. - Breaching the Human Rights (as defined by the ECHR) of others. - An intentional failure to comply with the Code. - Continuing to deny the facts despite clear contrary evidence; challenging investigation and adjudication to the end. - Failure to co-operate with the investigation and/or adjudication process and/or comply with the Commissioner's directions in relation to the adjudication - Seeking unfairly to blame other people. - Persisting with a pattern of behaviour that involves repeatedly failing to abide by the provisions of the Code. - Failing to heed appropriate advice or warnings, or previous findings of a breach of the Code.
+- Deliberate personal or political gain (for the Respondent or others) at public expense by exploiting position as a councillor. - Repeated failures to comply with the Code. - Misusing powers or using public funds for political gain. - Actions brought the council into disrepute. - Dishonesty. - Breaching the Human Rights (as defined by the ECHR) of others. - An intentional failure to comply with the Code. - Continuing to deny the facts despite clear contrary evidence; challenging investigation and adjudication to the end. - Seeking unfairly to blame other people. - Persisting with a pattern of behaviour that involves repeatedly failing to abide by the provisions of the Code. - Failing to heed appropriate advice or warnings, or previous findings of a failure to follow the provisions of the Code.